 The review status of a file helps you keep track of feedback from reviewers so that you can stay on schedule.
 In this article, we'll show you how to use the review status feature and what each status means.

-On the project overview, you will see the reviewer summary on each file in a review step.
+On the project overview, you will see the reviewer summary on each file in a reviewer group.

 By clicking on the dots which represent the reviewer summary, you will be able to see if the file still needs to be reviewed, has been approved, or if it needs changes.